mssola/verse/README.md

 This library is still **under development**.
 Thus, bugs are to be expected, APIs might change, function might come and go, etc.

+### To document

+- Use of explicit semivowels.
+- Use of hyphens.
+- Use of tremmas.

 ## Contributing

 Take a look at the [CONTRIBUTING.md](./CONTRIBUTING.md) file.